PseudoDevs/IamGhost/FATAL6.md

-Last updated: 2024-04-02 16:51:31
+Last updated: 2024-04-02 16:52:05
-Random Quote: We are Divine enough to ask and we are important enough to receive. - Wayne Dyer
+Random Quote: Wisdom is found only in truth. - Johann Wolfgang von Goethe